joinpursuit/AC_4_Web/bridge/extras/ternary_operator.md

 // will log 2
 ```

 The value to the left of the question mark determines which of the other two values will be returned.
 There are two values that follow the question mark, separated by a colon (`:`).
-When the value to the left of the question mark is `true`, the first value after the question mark will be returned.
-When the value to the left of the quesiton mark is `false`, the rightmost value will be returned.
+When the value to the left of the question mark is `true`, the first value will be returned.
+When the value to the left of the quesiton mark is `false`, the second value will be returned.
 The following is an example checking if two numbers are equal.

 ```js
 var num1 = 2